Evermore Ranch

 ElftonEvermore Stellar · Blue eyed

 Sired the entire Fire Court LaMancha line — Hodor, Lucian, Pascal, Eos, and Lyra.
 Five of thirteen Fire Court kids carry his genetics and his blue eye line.
-Gone from the farm.
 His court remains.

-Gentle and curious, moving through the pasture with a soft, exploratory presence.
-Sol engages with the world at her own pace — unhurried, observant, content.
-She is in her last breeding season, approaching the threshold between producer and permanent presence with the quiet dignity that has always been her way.
+Pearl's full sister.
+One year younger, same foundation.
+Where Pearl holds the center, Sol moves quietly alongside her — unhurried, observant, content.
+She is in her last breeding season, approaching the threshold with the quiet dignity that has always been hers.

 PEACHESPasture Pretty · Nigerian Dwarf